 Action movies have been getting a bad rap for a long time.
 They have been accused of being flat, straightforward, shoot em up violence extravaganzas that are only meant to be a form of flashy entertainment with no value whatsoever.
 Unfortunately, the trend hasn’t really gotten any better.
-While big-budget action films may have the money to pay for great stunts and action, a lot of times it seems like the way to make a particular action scene exciting is to shake the camera.
+While big-budget action films may have the money to pay for great stunts and action, a lot of times it seems the preferred way to make a particular action scene exciting is to shake the camera.
 Fortunately, there is one director who artfully uses his camera to tell complex stories full of action, humor, and cockney accents.
 This director is Guy Ritchie.
 His filmmaking style is distinctly his own and is clever while at the same time accentuating action sequences, instead of blurring them.
 This week’s two films highlight some of Guy Ritchie’s directing accomplishments.

 Length: 128 minutes / 2.13 hours